MicrosoftDocs/visualstudio-docs/docs/code-quality/migrate-from-fxcop-analyzers-to-net-analyzers.md

 Starting in Visual Studio 2019 16.8 and .NET 5.0, these analyzers are [included with the .NET SDK](/dotnet/fundamentals/code-analysis/overview).
 They are also available as `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) for users who are unable to move to the newer .NET SDK or prefer a NuGet package based model for on-demand analyzer package version updates.

 > [!NOTE]
 > The first-party .NET analyzers are target platform agnostic, i.e. your project does not need to target a specific .NET target platform.
-They work fine for projects targeting `netcoreapp`, `netstandard`, `net472`, `net5`, etc. platforms.
+They work fine for projects targeting  `net5` as well as earlier .NET versions, such as `netcoreapp`, `netstandard`, `net472`, etc.

 ## Migration steps